-Sensors are now significantly more-portable because they can be designed to be wearable, and wearable technology has advanced significantly since the era of large and stigmatising alert buttons worn around the neck.
-This is due in large part to the recent popularity of lifestyle wearables like Apple Watch and Fitbit, which are being used widely by the general population for health promotion purposes, and are increasingly accessible and affordable.
+Sensors are now significantly more-portable because they can be designed to be wearable, and because of advances in nanotechnology, will be able to take the form of implantable or injectable sensors that support personalised treatment (but will be available for care providers further into the future).
+Wearable technology has advanced significantly since the era of large and stigmatising alert buttons worn around the neck.
+This is due in large part to the recent popularity of lifestyle wearables like Apple Watch and Fitbit, which are being used widely by the general population for health promotion and are increasingly accessible and affordable.

 Wearable sensors can measure users' manner of walking as a key indicator for predicting falls.
 When the device detects a change in gait, it alerts the users that they may be headed for a fall.
+Data collection using wearables in the daily living environment offers a unique insight into how different activities are performed and how these activities relate to fall risk.
+However, the number of studies investigating this approach is very limited at this stage (Hamm et al 2016; Danielsen et al 2016).

 Inertial sensors can collect relevant data associated with gait characteristics.
 Accelerometers and gyroscopes have been used in this context in a number of studies.
 Combining ambient sensor data with sensor data from wearables is important to be able to recognise context and activity for falls prevention interventions (Danielsen et al 2016: 187-189).